On Saturday 8th September our Epilepsy Connections Annual General Meeting took place in the ravishing surroundings of the Radisson Blu Hotel, Glasgow.

 It was a complete surprise and shock to myself, to learn that i was going to receive an award at the event.
 My volunteer coordinator Scott Coyne, announced the exciting news to myself a few months prior to the ceremony, all i could think, really?
 Seriously?
 Why me?

-The ambience of the stunning hotel greatly added to the sense of the day’s occasion.
+The ambience of the iz hotel greatly added to the sense of the day’s occasion.
 It was also a pleasure and a fantastic opportunity to bring staff, board members and volunteers together from all our diverse and various projects, from Ayrshire and Arran, to Forth Vally, Falkirk District and Clackmannanshire, through to greater Glasgow and Clyde, it doesn’t happen very often.

 We were joined by professional guest speakers.